ramessesii2/finops-agent-lt/README.md

 **Note**:
 - Optimizers are broken at the moment.
-- NBEATS adapter specific code will be removed completely.
+- NBEATS & Prophet model adapter specific code will be removed completely.

 ## Architecture